sablier-labs/docs/docs/concepts/11-cancelability.md

 Bob vaults are not cancelable.
 Once a vault is created, its parameters (token, oracle, target price, expiry) are immutable.
 Depositors can only redeem their shares after the vault has [settled or expired](/concepts/bob/statuses).

-## Escrow Orders

-Escrow orders can be cancelled by the seller at any time, as long as the order has not been filled.
-Once an order is filled, it cannot be cancelled.